Not only does a

 You may lose your professional license.
 Many professional licenses, such as doctors, nurses, lawyers, and teachers

-require that any arrest be disclosed to the licensing agency.
+require that any arrest is disclosed to the licensing agency.
 If you lose

 your professional license, then there goes your job.